 See Related: Best Places to Visit in Southern California

 This Palm Springs landmark is an estate-turned-botanical garden with great cacti from all over the world.
+This garden features only the nearby desert plants that you can find in remote areas of the greate Palm Springs area.

 Suggestion: Make sure you have enough room on your phone because the golden light in the cactarium is incredible.